Homepage

 Vikings were present in America a thousand years ago

-Manifesto of the Cry of Yara
+Manifesto of the Grito de Yara

 The Cuban who fought at the Bay of Pigs and reached the pinnacle of medicine

-The sweetest ghost town in Cuba (+Photos)
+The Sweetest Ghost Town in Cuba (+Photos)

 The Cuban cow that could have fed 200 children a day

-Roberto Goizueta, the Cuban who led Coca Cola
+Roberto Goizueta, the Cuban who led Coca-Cola

 The story of the Galician Eduardo Barreiros, creator of the Taíno engines in Cuba